 “Good company in a journey makes the way seem shorter.”

-This post is a companion to 15 Tips for Finding the Best Guided Multi-Day Tours Worldwide.
+This post is a companion to 15 Tips for Finding the Best Escorted and Guided Tours Worldwide.

 One of my favorite parts of being a Fifty Plus Nomad is taking guided day tours worldwide.
-While the quality of these tours varies, I always enjoy these tours, meet fascinating fellow tourists and enjoy hearing the guides’ varying perspectives on their hometowns and countries.
+While the quality of these tours varies, I always enjoy them, meet fascinating fellow tourists and enjoy hearing the guides’ varying perspectives on their hometowns and countries.

 Hop-on Hop-Off Tours

-- Hop-Off, Hop-On Tours are sometimes worth the time and money and other times not.
+- Hop-Off, Hop-On Tours are sometimes worth the time and money, and other times not.
 Hop-on Hop-off Bus Tours stop at most tourist sites within a city.
-(I have seen tours in places that are not listed on the above link Hop-on Hop-off Bus website.
+(I have seen tours in places not listed on the above link Hop-on Hop-off Bus website.
 Most hop-on hop-off tours cost between $15-$30).
 Tickets on these buses are valid for an entire day, and you can stop whenever you want.
-There is usually a multi-lingual soundtrack that you can hear using earphones that explains what you see between the stops.
+You can usually hear a multi-lingual soundtrack using earphones that explain what you see between the stops.
 Hop-on, hop-off bus tours are helpful when you have only one day in the city and want to visit a couple of sights along the way (especially if these sites are a bit hard to reach by taxi or bus).
-They depart between every ten minutes and every other hour, so if you get off the bus, you need to be sure that the site is worth enough time to explore so you don’t have to wait too long for the next bus.
-(Since the last trip is usually in the early evening, you also need to board the buses early in the day if you want to make stops along the way).
+They depart every ten minutes and every other hour, so if you get off the bus, you need to be sure that the site is worth enough time to explore so you don’t have to wait too long for the next bus.
+(Since the last trip is usually in the early evening, you must board the buses early in the day if you want to make stops along the way).